 Vilavilairevo, Fijian for "jumping into the oven," is the practice of firewalking.
 And it's not just the stroll across fire that's amazing; rather, it's the walking on fire without getting burned that's astonishing.
-It's said that the practice originated with the people of Beqa Island, who convinced Tui Namoliwai, a spirit god, to allow the Beqa people to forever have the ability to walk on scalding stones.
+It's said that the practice originated with a man named Tunaiviqalita of Beqa Island, who convinced a spirit god to allow him to forever have the ability to walk on scalding stones.
 It is said the ability to walk on the stones has passed through Tunaiviqalita's bloodline.
 Today, you can watch firewalking ceremonies at resorts throughout Fiji, but you can bet that the men doing it grew up in Beqa.
 Many resorts, like Outrigger on the Lagoon, offer regular firewalking shows to guests as part of its Signature Experience.

 The Fiji Museum tells the history of the archipelago with artifacts that span 3,700 years.
 From cannibal forks to shell jewelry to Indian artwork, the items here showcase a long and diverse history.

-Port Denarau is located on Fiji's Denarau Island, which is connected to Viti Levu by bridge and is just a 20-minute drive from Nadi International Airport (NAN).
+Port Denarau is located on Fiji's Denarau Island, which is connected to Viti Levu by bridge and is just a 20-minute drive from Nadi International Airport.
 Of course, you can hop on a boat and sail to other islands – like the Mamanucas –from this port.
-But you can also stay on dry land and enjoy the hotels, restaurants, and shopping at the about 32,800-square-foot Retail and Commercial Centre.
-There's also an 18-hole golf course and opportunities for watersports like jet-boating.
+But you can also stay on dry land and enjoy the hotels, restaurants and shopping at the approximately 32,800-square-foot Retail and Commercial Centre.
+There's also an 18-hole golf course and opportunities for water sports like jet-boating.

 The Garden of the Sleeping Giant is located in the foothills of the Nausori Highlands.
 The highlight here is the garden's collection of vibrant orchids.
-First planted in 1977 by the Canadian TV actor Raymond Burr, the orchids have thrived in Fiji's tropical climate.
+Once part of a private collection owned by the Canadian TV actor Raymond Burr, the orchids have thrived in Fiji's tropical climate.
 Another must-do is the "jungle walk," which wanders past a lily pond and through a native rainforest.

 Explore More of Fiji